Insper/open-dev/docs/lessons/02-software-and-communities/slides.md

 ![width:300px](https://cdn-images-1.medium.com/max/1600/1*FtYgYG_G6rplUmF5fLzuXA.png)

 #
 #

-Empresa financiada até agora por VC (Venture Capital) em busca de lucro.
+Company funded so far by VC (Venture Capital) in search of profit.

-* Opção de planos grátis com software de código aberto
+- Option of free plans with open-source software
-* Opção de planos corporativos com mais funcionalidades e **suporte**
+- Option of corporate plans with more features and **support**
-* Instalações locais
+- On-premises installations

 ---
-# Exemplo: Elementary
+# Example: Elementary

 #